 Entrance Fees: $6/day adults, 12 and under are free

-If you are looking for one of the more rugged Texas parks, the Hill Country State National Area is perfect for you.
+If you are looking for one of the more rugged Texas parks, the Hill Country State National Area is perfect.

-Located on a former ranch, this is the perfect place to go horseback riding on the 5,000 acres.
+Located on a former ranch, this is the perfect place for horseback riding on the 5,000 acres.

-Mountain bikers love visiting this area thanks to the rugged trails that are here.
+Mountain bikers love visiting this area, thanks to the rugged trails here.

-You can make a weekend out of your time here and enjoy their primitive campsites or the lodge that sleeps nine and has a kitchen and bathroom.
+You can make a weekend of it and enjoy their primitive campsites or the lodge, which sleeps nine and has a kitchen and bathroom.

 Distance: 91 miles